Statistical Inference of Optimal Allocations I: Regularities and their Implications: Abstract

 \section{Abstract}

-{\sc Abstract.} In this paper, we develp a functional differentiability approach for solving statistical optimal allocation problems.
-We first derive Hadamard differentiability of the value function through a detailed analysis of the general properties of the sorting operator.
-Central to our framework are the concept of Hausdorff measure and the area and coarea integration formulas from geometric measure theory.
-Building on our Hadamard differentiability results, we demonstrate how the functional delta method can be used to directly derive the asymptotic properties of the value function process for binary constrained optimal allocation problems, as well as the two-step ROC curve estimator.
-Moreover, leveraging profound insights from geometric functional analysis on convex and local Lipschitz functionals, we obtain additional generic Fréchet differentiability results for the value functions of optimal allocation problems.
-These compelling findings motivate us to study carefully the first order approximation of the optimal social welfare.
-In this paper, we then present a double / debiased estimator for the value functions.
-Importantly, the conditions outlined in the Hadamard differentiability section validate the margin assumption from the statistical classification literature employing plug-in methods that justifies a faster convergence rate.
+{\sc Abstract.} In this paper, we develop a functional differentiability approach for solving statistical optimal allocation problems.
+We derive Hadamard differentiability of the value functions through analyzing the properties of the sorting operator using tools from geometric measure theory.
+Building on our Hadamard differentiability results, we apply the functional delta method to obtain the asymptotic properties of the value function process for the binary constrained optimal allocation problem and the plug-in ROC curve estimator.
+Moreover, the convexity of the optimal allocation value functions facilitates demonstrating the degeneracy of first order derivatives with respect to the policy.
+We then present a double / debiased estimator for the value functions.
+Importantly, the conditions that validate Hadamard differentiability justify the margin assumption from the statistical classification literature for the fast convergence rate of plug-in methods.

 {\sc Keywords}: Optimal treatment allocation, Functional differentiability and delta method, Plug-in classification, ROC curve, Double / debiased machine learning